5 (streaming service): Televisions and Blu-ray players

 In September 2009, an agreement was reached to make Demand 5 is available through Sony's Blu-ray Disc players, Blu-ray home cinema systems and Smart TVs, via the BRAVIA Internet Video service.

 On 13 May 2011, it was announced that Demand 5 would also be available on Samsung's Smart TVs through their Samsung Smart TV service.
 On 16 January 2013 a Demand 5 app was launched and is available to download on Samsung Apps.

-As of 2020, the My5 app is also available on Android TV, Amazon Fire TV, Apple TV and Chromecast devices.
+As of 2020, the 5 app is also available on Android TV, Amazon Fire TV, Apple TV and Chromecast devices.

+The 5 app is pre installed on LG webOS smart TVs and can also be downloaded from the LG content store.

 Virgin Media

-Demand 5 is available on Virgin Media's cable television service, offering programmes for 7 days after broadcast since November 2010.
+5 is available on Virgin Media's cable television service, offering programmes for 7 days after broadcast since November 2010.

-In late 2019 it was confirmed that, as part of a wider deal with ViacomCBS, the full My5 app, along with the UK version of Pluto TV and subscription service MTV Play would be made available on Virgin Media.
+In late 2019, it was confirmed that as part of a wider deal with ViacomCBS, the My5 app, along with the UK version of Pluto TV and subscription service MTV Play would be made available on Virgin Media.

 YouView

-Demand 5 was one of four services available at the launch of YouView in July 2012.
-At launch the Demand 5 app contained options to resume watching recent programmes, access favourites, browse featured programmes or a full list of shows, find similar programmes or more episodes and an integrated search bar.
+5 was one of four services available at the launch of YouView in July 2012.
+At launch the My5 app contained options to resume watching recent programmes, access favourites, browse featured programmes or a full list of shows, find similar programmes or more episodes and an integrated search bar.

 Game consoles

 PlayStation

-An application for Sony PlayStation 3 owners was made available on 9 April 2013, PlayStation 4 in November 2013, and PlayStation 5 in November 2020.
+An application for Sony PlayStation 3 owners was made available on 9 April 2013, PlayStation 4 on 15 November 2013 and PlayStation 5 on 12 November 2020.

 From December 2018, the Demand 5 app was retired from all platforms and replaced by My5.